radiodee1/dotfiles/README.md

 all widgets require the awesome-wm-widgets github repo cloned into the '.config/awesome/' dir!

-For nvim:
+## For nvim:

 The neovim project can be found on line here.
 At the time of this writing the Ubuntu repo has neovim 0.7.2-8.
 This is not very recent, so some plugins will not work.
-Use a version of neovim above 0.8 or 0.9.
+Use a version of neovim above 0.8 or 0.9 from the github site.

 ```
 https://github.com/neovim/neovim